MerosCrypto/Meros/e2e/README.md

 These tests require Python 3.6+ and pip.
 To install the needed modules:

-`python3 -m pip install --user argon2-cffi ed25519`
+`python3 -m pip install --user argon2-cffi ed25519 pytest`

 They also require the Minisketch, RandomX, and Milagro shared libraries.
 Minisketch's should have been built as part of `mc_minisketch`.